Eukaryotic DNA replication: Leading strand

 During DNA replication, the replisome will unwind the parental duplex DNA into a two single-stranded DNA template replication fork in a 5' to 3' direction.
-The leading strand is the template strand that is being replicated in the same direction as the movement of the replication fork.
-This allows the newly synthesized strand complementary to the original strand to be synthesized 5' to 3' in the same direction as the movement of the replication fork.
+The leading strand is the newly synthesized strand that is being replicated in the same direction as the movement of the replication fork.
+This newly synthesized strand complementary to the original strand is synthesized in 5' to 3' in the same direction as the movement of the replication fork.

 Once an RNA primer has been added by a primase to the 3' end of the leading strand, DNA synthesis will continue in a 3' to 5' direction with respect to the leading strand uninterrupted.
 DNA Polymerase ε will continuously add nucleotides to the template strand therefore making leading strand synthesis require only one primer and has uninterrupted DNA polymerase activity.

 Lagging strand

 DNA replication on the lagging strand is discontinuous.
 In lagging strand synthesis, the movement of DNA polymerase in the opposite direction of the replication fork requires the use of multiple RNA primers.
 DNA polymerase will synthesize short fragments of DNA called Okazaki fragments which are added to the 3' end of the primer.
 These fragments can be anywhere between 100 and 400 nucleotides long in eukaryotes.

 At the end of Okazaki fragment synthesis, DNA polymerase δ runs into the previous Okazaki fragment and displaces its 5' end containing the RNA primer and a small segment of DNA.
 This generates an RNA-DNA single strand flap, which must be cleaved, and the nick between the two Okazaki fragments must be sealed by DNA ligase I. This process is known as Okazaki fragment maturation and can be handled in two ways: one mechanism processes short flaps, while the other deals with long flaps.
 DNA polymerase δ is able to displace up to 2 to 3 nucleotides of DNA or RNA ahead of its polymerization, generating a short "flap" substrate for Fen1, which can remove nucleotides from the flap, one nucleotide at a time.